 Particulate pollution may be categorized by size since there are different health impacts associated with the different sizes of particulate matter.
-GA AAMP currently monitors for three sizes of particles: PM10 (up to 10 microns in diameter), PM{2.5} (up to 2.5 microns in diameter) and PMcoarse (PM10 minus PM{2.5}).
-To give size relation, approximately ten PM10 particles can fit on a cross section of a human hair, and approximately thirty PM{2.5} particles would fit on a cross section of a hair.
+GA AAMP currently monitors for three sizes of particles: $PM{10}$ (up to 10 microns in diameter), $PM{2.5}$ (up to 2.5 microns in diameter) and $PM{coarse}$ ( $PM{10}$ minus $PM{2.5}$ ).
+To give size relation, approximately ten $PM{10}$ particles can fit on a cross section of a human hair, and approximately thirty PM2.5 particles would fit on a cross section of a hair.
 These particles and droplets are invisible to the naked eye, and composition and sources can vary greatly by region.
-There are three monitoring stations with PM10 monitors, one station with a PMcoarse monitor, and 24 stations with continuous and/or integrated PM{2.5} monitors (one more to be added this year), which exceeds the number of samplers required according to 40CFR58, Appendix D, Section 4.7.
+There are three monitoring stations with PM10 monitors, one station with a PMcoarse monitor, and 25 stations with continuous and/or integrated PM2.5 monitors, which exceeds the number of samplers required according to 40CFR58, Appendix D, Section 4.7.

-For an area to be in attainment of the annual ambient air PM{2.5} standard, the three-year average of the annual average concentrations has to be less than or equal to 12.0 μ g/m3.
-In addition, the 24-hour primary and secondary standard requires that the three-year average of the 98th percentile of the 24-hour concentrations be less than or equal to 35 μ g/m3.
-Currently all areas of Georgia are designated unclassifiable/attainment for the 2012 annual PM{2.5} standard because the national standards are being met.
-For PM10, the 24-hour data is compared to 150 μ g/m3.
+For an area to be in attainment of the annual ambient air $PM{2.5}$ standard, the three-year average of the annual average concentrations has to be less than or equal to 12.0 μg/m.
+In addition, the 24-hour primary and secondary standard requires that the three-year average of the 98th percentile of the 24-hour concentrations be less than or equal to 35 μg/m.
+Currently all areas of Georgia are designated unclassifiable/attainment for the 2012 annual PM2.5 standard because the national standards are being met.
+For PM10, the 24-hour data is compared to 150 μg/m.
 The standard allows one exceedance per year, averaged over a 3-year period, and all three samplers collected data well below the standard.
 Currently, there is no standard for PMcoarse.